ido90/AyalonRoad/Tracker/README.md

 | :--: |
 | An output sample of the out-of-the-box YOLO detector applied on a well-illuminated, reflections-free, zoomed-in frame |

-- **The vehicles often move too fast to have self-intersection over adjacent frames**.
+- **The frame-rate (~4 FPS due to the hyperlapse camera mode) is often too low for fast vehicles to have self-intersection over adjacent frames**.
 For example, `90 km/h = 25 m/s = 6.7 m/frame`, whereas a private car's typical length is 4.5 meters.
     - Note that if the velocity of the vehicle is known, then its predicted location will be correct and will have intersection with the new observation; however, when the velocity either significantly-changes or is entirely unknown (which is the case in the beginning of every track), this may often lead to the failure of the tracking.

 | ![](https://github.com/ido90/AyalonRoad/blob/master/Outputs/Tracker/Detections%20assignment/Tracker%20IOU%201.png) |